PCOM: Integrated Behavioral Health and Mental Health Counseling

 “Our mental health affects our emotional health and affects our physical health,” she explained.
 Looking at the whole picture, Corbin emphasized, provides ways to improve the quality of care—and the quality of life—for patients.

-Corbin, in her role as a professor and director of the Mental Health Counseling programs at PCOM, trains students to work with primary care physicians and other healthcare providers in order to strengthen a patient’s ability to improve their health and overall well-being.
+Corbin, in her role as a professor and director of the Mental Health Counseling program at PCOM, trains students to work with primary care physicians and other healthcare providers in order to strengthen a patient’s ability to improve their health and overall well-being.

 What is integrated behavioral health?